 The bottom line: keyword research helps you optimize content for people first, and bots second.

-Understanding Keyword Research: Types of Keywords
+Understanding Keyword Types

 - Body keywords are 2 to 3 word phrases with a good search volume, not high, not low.